JeffreyPalmer/git-autocommit-bot/README.md

-   For example, if I have a development repository at `~/src/genart/my-new-project`, I create a directory called `~/src/autocommit-repos` that I use to store all of my active worktrees.
+   For example, if I have a development repository at `~/src/genart/my-new-project`, I create a directory called `~/src/autocommit-repos` that I use to store all of my active autocommit worktrees.

-   Once you have a place to create your autocommit worktree, you can create it like this:
+   Once you have a place to create your autocommit worktree, create it like
+   this:

    ``` sh
    cd ~/src/genart/my-new-project
    git worktree add ~/src/autocommit-repos/my-new-project-autocommits -b autocommits
    ```

-   This command creates an active git worktree of your current repository in the directory `~/src/autocommit-repos/my-new-project-autocommits` and checks out the branch `autocommits` in that repository.
+   This command creates an active git worktree for your current repository in the directory `~/src/autocommit-repos/my-new-project-autocommits` and checks out the branch `autocommits` in that repository.
 (You can name the branch whatever you want - just be sure that it's different from your active branch name.)
 3. Go into this new directory and run the watcher script, providing a regular